marton-munz/Skeleton/README.md

 # Skeleton

-Simple utility for creating a project skeleton for command line tools
+A simple utility for creating project skeleton for command line tools

 Usage: skeleton ProjectName